jaskaransarkaria/enki-website/README.md

 51 directories, 99 files
 ```

-We lean on functional programming at the boundaries which is why you find the requests `libs/` written with the `fp-ts` library.
+We lean on functional programming at the boundaries which is why you find the `requests.ts` written with the `fp-ts` library.

-We pull all the products, categories and tags as early as possible (when `/shop` loads), we then store using a svelte store and query it as the user navigates through the site (reducing api calls to the server to a minimum).
-If a user navigates directly to a specific page and the context hasn't initialised we have checks in the relevant components so we pull the data when there is none in our svelte store.

 ### Component Structure